catamphetamine/imageboard/README.md

 * (optional) Parse comments HTML into structured JSON documents.
 * (optional) Automatically generate shortened "previews" for long comments.
 * (optional) Automatically insert quoted posts' text when none provided.
-* (optional) [Censor](#censorship) certain words using regular expression syntax.
 * (optional) Automatically generate thread title when it's missing.

 To do:

 * Add methods for creating threads and posting comments.

-## GitHub

-On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (and all my libraries) without any notice.
-I opened a support ticked but they didn't answer.
-Because of that, I had to move all my libraries to [GitLab](https://gitlab.com/catamphetamine).

 ## Install